 The FSVA proxy registers callbacks with the FSVA buffer cache's allocation and access routines.
 When the FSVA proxy observes that a new page is inserted into the buffer cache, it makes a hypercall to grow the FSVA by a single page.
 On every response to the user OS, the FSVA proxy piggybacks page allocation and access information.
 On receiving a page allocation message, the user OS proxy returns a page to the hypervisor, thereby balancing the memory usage among the OSs.
-Furthermore, the user OS proxy allocates a ghost page [11, 24] in its UBC.
+Furthermore, the user OS proxy allocates a ghost page [Ebling et al. 1994; Patterson et al. 1995] in its UBC.
 Conceptually, the ghost page is an entry in the UBC's LRU lists that lacks a physical backing page.